 Film credits: Bootmen and Happy Feet 2

-Most recently, Nathan has been appointed tap trainer for the up coming 10 year anniversary tour of Billy Elliot the musical and continues to work for ED5 international in Sydney as a talent scout and teacher for their Diploma course in Performing Arts.
+In the year 2020, Nathan was appointed tap trainer for the 10-year anniversary tour of Billy Elliot, and for the past 10 years continues to work for ED5 international in Sydney as a talent scout and teacher for their Diploma course in Performing Arts.

 Nathan has a wealth of experience within the entertainment industry with a career expanding over 35years.

-Tricia has over 20 years’ experience in the performing arts and is a specialist voice and drama teacher.
-Tricia shares her knowledge with young people and professionals as a consultant and tutor in the corporate sector and at Performing Arts Academies and Private schools.
-She is currently devoted to her role as Children’s Program Manager at Perform Australia which includes areas such as oversight and development of curriculum in the children's programs, teacher training and mentoring.
+Tricia has over 25 years’ experience in the Performing Arts and Education sector as a performer, in school leadership and teaching.
+Her specialty areas are performing arts, literacy, elocution, inclusive education, voice and drama.
+Tricia has shared her knowledge with young people and professionals as a consultant and tutor in the corporate sector and at Performing Arts Academies and Private schools.
+Tricia is currently devoted to the development and application of performing arts within the curriculum for Preschool-aged children.
 Her experience and skills range from teaching, curriculum development, writing, producing, directing and adjudicating through to stage management, singing and acting performance.
-Her students have enjoyed success in amateur and professional performance arenas including, musicals, music performances, circus, plays, television shows, commercials and feature films.
+Tricia's students have enjoyed success in amateur and professional performance arenas including, musicals, music performances, circus, plays, television shows, commercials and feature films.
 They have also successfully auditioned for entry into tertiary study of performing arts at leading institutions including QUT, VCA and WAAPA.
-Tricia attained her teaching qualification from Trinity College London in 1990 and since then has lead hundreds of students through the external examination process from initial grades through to performance and teaching diplomas in Musical Theatre and Speech and Drama.
-She also a Certificate III in Performance (Acting) and a Certificate IV in Acting for Stage and Screen.
-Tricia comes from a family of outstanding musicians and performers and is passionate about sharing the life applicable skills that the performing arts offer.
+Tricia attained her Performing Arts qualification from Trinity College London in 1990.
+She also holds a Certificate III in Performance (Acting) and a Certificate IV in Acting for Stage and Screen.

 Debbie comes to us with a wealth of experience.